OrangeCat-07/sigma-demo/README.md

 # sigma-demo
-This is a demo for Github
+This is a demo and Intro to Github